OpenMCF logoOpenMCF

 State Backends

-OpenMCF automatically detects backend configuration from labels in your manifest, eliminating the need for separate backend configuration files.
+This guide covers how to configure state storage for Pulumi, OpenTofu, and Terraform deployments.
+OpenMCF reads backend configuration from manifest labels and CLI flags, eliminating the need for separate backend configuration files.

 Quick Reference